otus/otus/README.md

 	[pid PID_PROCESS] [uid UID_PROCESS] [npid PID_PROCESS] [nuid UID_PROCESS] cmd RE_PROCESS_COMMAND name PROCESS_NAME

+  The meaning of each option in the line property is:

   	pid PID_PROCESS: it specifies the process ID of monitored process is PID_PROCESS
 	npid PID_PROCESS: it specifies the process ID of monitored process is not PID_PROCESS uid PID_PROCESS: it specifies the user ID of monitored process is UID_PROCESS nuid PID_PROCESS: it specifies the user ID of monitored process is not UID_PROCESS cmd RE_PROCESS_COMMAND: it specifies the command line (in /proc/pid/cmdline) is matched with the regular expression: RE_PROCESS_COMMAND name PROCESS_NAME: it specifies the name that be finally shown in visual reports to identify the process. (e.g, the metric "TaskTracker's memory" will be recored as "process.vmrss proc=TaskTracker" in OpenTSDB).

   In mrjob.conf, it specifies what Map-Reduce task processes should be monitored.
 The property format is: